 3.60.2 The SAA shall determine the RR Schedule in accordance with the RR Schedule Methodology Document approved by the BSC Panel.

-3.61 Determination of Deemend Standard Product Variables and Volumes
+3.61 Determination of Deemed Standard Product Variables and Volumes

 3.61.1 On receipt of Replacement Reserve Auction Result Data from NETSO, SAA shall assign a Quarter Hour variable J to each Quarter Hour RR Activation (RRAJ) in the RR Auction Period.